dsa-2/docs/common/dsid.md

 ### reserved dsid usecase

-* non-device dsid may contains other characters, i.e. `@` are reserved for email address, but dsid should still follow the rule of a [valid node name](path.md)
+* non-device dsid may contains other characters, i.e. `@` can be used if dsid is an email address, but dsid should still follow the rule of a [valid node name](path.md)
 * dsid shorter than 43 characters are reserved for user names